WPChill/imageseo-wordpress/readme.txt

 - Improved: Help to choose your image credit needs

 = 1.0.16 (10-14-2019) =
-- Improved : Adding features for developers
+- Improved: Adding features for developers
-- Bugfix : Unlocking the translation for "one time" purchases
+- Bugfix: Unlocking the translation for "one time" purchases

 = 1.0.15 (09-17-2019) =
 - Bugfix: Consideration of additional credits on the meter purchased separately
-- Improved : Automatic support for images hosted on a bucket
+- Improved: Automatic support for images hosted on a bucket

 = 1.0.14 (06-14-2019) =
-- Bugfix : Separation of the 2 bulk options during the alts update
+- Bugfix: Separation of the 2 bulk options during the alts update
-- Improved : Support for unnecessary"."" in upload file names
+- Improved: Support for unnecessary"."" in upload file names

 = 1.0.13 (05-24-2019) =
-- Bugfix : Rename file on bulk optimization
+- Bugfix: Rename file on bulk optimization
-- Improved : Use cache request to avoid consuming too many images
+- Improved: Use cache request to avoid consuming too many images

 = 1.0.12 (05-11-2019) =
-- Bugfix : Error when replacing the file name if the account was full
+- Bugfix: Error when replacing the file name if the account was full
 - Improved : Admin notice if the configuration is not completed

 = 1.0.11 (05-03-2019) =